-You might be surprised to land in Shanghai and as you're being whisked from airport to hotel, you pass all the same brands you're familiar with at home...and then some.
+You might be surprised to land in Shanghai and notice that as you're being whisked from airport to hotel, you pass all the same brands you already know from home.
 Shanghai has become one of the most cosmopolitan cities on the planet with shops and brands from all over the world.
-The largest Japanese Muji store in China just opened its doors and multi-story malls touting everything from Starbucks to Louis Vuitton dot nearly every neighborhood.
+In nearly every neighborhood, you'll find multistory malls touting everything from Starbucks to Louis Vuitton.

-There are plenty of homegrown brands too and even while the Mom & Pop shops are being razed to make room for the latest multiplex multi-story shiny mall, there are still curio markets and super cool unique shops to be found if you know where to look.
+There are plenty of homegrown brands, too, and although the mom-and-pop shops are being razed to make room for the latest multiplex, multistory shiny mall, there are still curio markets and super cool unique shops if you know where to look.

-While many shops and markets are obvious, you might not know where to go to buy what and you might not even realize what's available.
-The following shopping guides and lists will help you maximize your shopping time.
+Although many shops and markets are obvious, you might not know where to go to buy certain things or you might not even realize what's available.
+So check out these Shanghai shopping tips that will help you maximize your shopping time here.

-Warning: you may need to buy an extra suitcase at the end of your trip to lug all your goodies home.
+Warning: You may need to buy an extra suitcase at the end of your trip to lug all your goodies home.

-Before you start shopping, read Bargaining 101: Eight Rules and Two Myths about Shopping in China first.
-While most shops in malls and many stand-alone boutiques are fixed-price, the prices in market stalls are almost always negotiable.
-You need to hone your skills before you begin shopping for your treasures.
+Before you set out for some Shanghai shopping, read Tips for Bargaining and Shopping in China.
+Although most shops in the malls and many stand-alone boutiques have fixed prices, the prices in market stalls are almost always negotiable.
+You need to hone your bargaining skills before you begin shopping for treasures.

-A small warning, Tianzifang used to be under the radar and rather secluded but it is now on the main warpath of many domestic tour companies so you might find it extremely crowded.
+A small warning: Tianzifang used to be under the radar and rather secluded, but it is now on the main path of many domestic tour companies so you might find it extremely crowded.
 Visit Tianzifang in the late afternoon when the tour crowds have mostly left for the day.